The First Year of Owning an Audi e-Tron

-I made an error in the earlier story, when were stranded between two Tesla Supercharging Stations.
+In the earlier story, we were stranded between two Tesla Supercharging Stations because I made an error.
 If we had been driving a Tesla that night, things would have most likely turned out very differently.

 That said, I have now owned my Audi e-Tron for 15 months and have driven 12k+ miles in it.
 During this time, I’ve gotten stranded locally once, brought the car to the dealer for recalls, taken the same Lake Tahoe trip again and a trip to San Francisco, and charged regularly at Electrify America stations.
 I can now offer a more complete assessment of the car and the infrastructure.